Transaction lifecycle

 ```

-The four top-level statuses are `processing`, `cashPickupReady`, `completed`, and `failed`.
-A transaction begins at `processing` the moment it is created from a quote. `cashPickupReady` is the cash off-ramp state where a pickup code has been issued.
+The four top-level statuses are `processing`, `awaitingAction`, `completed`, and `failed`.
+A transaction begins at `processing` the moment it is created from a quote. `awaitingAction` is a non-terminal hold state; the `hold` object explains the reason and carries a deadline, and the transaction returns to `processing` once cleared.

-**Branch on `status` only.** The optional `subStatus` is a free-form string carrying operational detail (for example `fundsPulled` when the source funds are pulled, or `cashPickupExpired`).
-Use it for display and logging, not for control flow.
+**Branch on `status` only.** The optional `subStatus` is a status-scoped string carrying operational detail namespaced by its parent status (for example `processing.fundsPulled`, `processing.cashPickupReady`, or `completed.cashPickupCollected`).
+Cash off-ramp lifecycle events surface here rather than as top-level statuses, and payout execution does too: `processing.awaitingCryptoOut`, `processing.cryptoOut`, `processing.awaitingFiatOut`, and `processing.fiatOut` track the crypto and fiat out-legs of a payout.
+Use `subStatus` for display and logging, not for control flow.

 ## Webhook events